modelica/fmi-standard.org/content/news/2023-03-03-fmi-3-IG-published.md

 All of the content is to be considered non-normative and shall not be considered to supplant any normative statement in the FMI 3.0 standard.

 Releases and issues can be found on [github.com/modelica/fmi-guides](https://github.com/modelica/fmi-guides/tree/main/fmi-guide).

+_“The FMI 3.0 implementer’s guide provides the condensed practical experience of the FMI community and FMI users to everybody interested in implementing the FMI standard.
+Together with the Reference FMUs (https://github.com/modelica/Reference-FMUs/), it can help FMI newbies to kick-start the adoption of FMI, and even the experienced FMI implementer will encounter helpful tips and tricks.”_

+Christian Bertsch (Bosch Research), FMI Project Leader

+#### About the Modelica Association and the MAP FMI

+The Modelica Association (MA) is a non-profit organization incorporated in Sweden with the mission to develop open-access, royalty-free, coordinated standards for the development and verification of cyber-physical systems.
+The open and royalty-free nature of the standards supports a rich eco-system of open-source and commercial solutions.
+The MA projects provide open-source assets, compliance checkers, and infrastructure to simplify the process of standards adoption, all publicly available at https://github.com/modelica, and organizes regular open-access conferences, with all papers available at https://modelica.org.

+Modelica Assocation Project FMI (https://fmi-standard.org/ )+ Email: contact@fmi-standard.org

 #### About prostep ivip and the Smart Systems Engineering project